 Only a few queens were taken from each location along the transects to make sure there was a minimal impact on the population at any one locality.
 They were checked for mites and American foulbrood disease by a registered vet and honeybee inspector in Sweden prior to the issuing of a heath certificate to allow their transportation to the UK.
 After two weeks in quarantine at Royal Holloway, University of London, 51 of the heathiest bees were released at RSPB’s Dungeness nature reserve on 28 May 2012.

 Teams of volunteers and RSPB staff carried out surveys along transects to look for the bees and record other species using the flower-rich habitats on the reserve and in the surrounding farmland.
 Unfortunately, the following weeks were some of the wettest on record and despite intensive searching they were only sighted in the week after they were released.
 It is still possible that some survived but have not been seen, as they can disperse over a wide area.

 In spring 2013 this was repeated with 49 queens released at Dungeness on 3 June.
-With better weather forecast it is hoped that they have a better chance of surviving, and we know that at least two queens successfully nested as seven worker bees of two colour forms were seen during July.
+With improved weather they had a better chance of surviving, and we know that at least two queens successfully nested as seven worker bees of two colour forms were seen during July.

-Further releases are planned for the succeeding years to build up a genetically diverse population.
+Further releases are planned for 2016 to build up a genetically diverse population.